astrolabsoftware/fink-alert-simulator/README.md

 fink_simulator [options] [-h]
 ```

-Learn how to use fink-alert-simulator by following the dedicated [tutorial](https://fink-broker.readthedocs.io/en/latest/tutorials/simulator/).
+Note that you would need to have access to a Kafka cluster to publish alerts, otherwise you can use the docker version for local tests (you would need docker-compose installed).
+Learn more on how to use fink-alert-simulator by following the dedicated [tutorial](https://fink-broker.readthedocs.io/en/latest/tutorials/simulator/).